2023 Solar Incentives Guide for Borger, TX - Tax Credits & Rebates

 How can I learn if I qualify for solar incentives?

-It's best to speak with your local Borger solar installer to get an understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those given by the state of Texas, might have additional requirements.
+It's best to speak with your local Borger solar installer for a better understanding of which incentives your project will qualify for.
+In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, such as those provided at the level of the Texas government, might have additional requirements.

 What are some environmental benefits of installing solar panels on my home?

-Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 500 pounds yearly, or roughly 11,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also lower the CO2 emissions from your home by 500 pounds yearly, or roughly 11,000 pounds in 20 years.

 How long until the federal solar tax credit ends?